Sayonara Wild Hearts: Plot

 Sayonara Wild Hearts plot is based on the Major Arcana of the tarot.

 In an alternate universe watched over by three divine arcana of the Tarot (The High Priestess, The Hierophant, and The Empress), a cursed arcanum named Little Death (Death), and her allies, the Dancing Devils (The Devil), the Howling Moons (The Moon), the Stereo Lovers (The Lovers), and Hermit64 (The Hermit), stole all harmony, and hid it in their hearts.
 Before the divine arcana began to fade, they created a heroine from the shards of a broken heart.

-In a time near the present, there is a young woman whose heart has been violently broken.
-The heroine that the divine arcana created transforms into a butterfly and flies to the young woman, who is resting in bed.
+In a time near the present, there lives a woman named Lorelei whose heart has been violently broken.
+The heroine that the divine arcana created transforms into a butterfly and flies to Lorelei, who is resting in bed.
 The butterfly transports her to the alternate universe.
 Riding her longboard along an ethereal highway, she chases the butterfly, and upon capturing it, she transforms into a masked heroine (The Fool).

 She then falls through a passage and arrives in a purple and pink city.
 She summons a motorcycle (Wheel of Fortune), and begins to ride through it.
 Weaving through cars, trams and buildings, she meets a trio of devil-masked women, the Dancing Devils.
 They fight on the street, before riding through the city on motorcycles.
-The heroine chases and defeats each member of the trio in turn, and takes back their hearts.
-The heroine then travels to a mythical forest.
+Lorelei chases and defeats each member of the trio in turn, and takes back their hearts.
+The Fool then travels to a mythical forest.
 With the help of a white stag (The Emperor), she rides through the forest and meets the Howling Moons, a quartet of wolf-masked gangsters.
-After she chases them the quartet howls to summon a pack of wolves, and the heroine equips her motorbike with dual automatic guns (Justice and Judgement).
-The masked quartet jump into a large mechanical cerberus and a battle ensures, but the heroine destroys their mech, and claims the quartet's hearts.
+After she chases them the quartet howls to summon a pack of wolves, and Lorelei equips her motorbike with dual automatic guns (Justice and Judgement).
+The masked quartet jump into a large mechanical cerberus and a battle ensures, but the Fool destroys their mech, and claims the quartet's hearts.